Mercury (planet): Observation

 Mercury (lower left) as seen from San Jose, California with Venus and the Moon.

 Mercury is best observed at the first and last quarter, although they are phases of lesser brightness.
 The first and last quarter phases occur at greatest elongation east and west of the Sun, respectively.
 At both of these times, Mercury's separation from the Sun ranges anywhere from 17.9° at perihelion to 27.8° at aphelion.
 At greatest western elongation, Mercury rises at its earliest before sunrise, and at greatest eastern elongation, it sets at its latest after sunset.

 False-color image of Carnegie Rupes, a tectonic landform—high terrain (red); low (blue).

 Mercury is more often and easily visible from the Southern Hemisphere than from the Northern.
 This is because Mercury's maximum western elongation occurs only during early autumn in the Southern Hemisphere, whereas its greatest eastern elongation happens only during late winter in the Southern Hemisphere.
 In both of these cases, the angle at which the planet's orbit intersects the horizon is maximized, allowing it to rise several hours before sunrise in the former instance and not set until several hours after sundown in the latter from southern mid-latitudes, such as Argentina and South Africa.

 An alternate method for viewing Mercury involves observing the planet with a telescope during daylight hours when conditions are clear, ideally when it is at its greatest elongation.
 This allows the planet to be found easily, even when using telescopes with 8 cm apertures.
 However, great care must be taken to obstruct the Sun from sight because of the extreme risk for eye damage.
 This method bypasses the limitation of twilight observing when the ecliptic is located at a low elevation (e.g. on autumn evenings).
-The planet is higher in the sky and less atmospheric effects affect the view of the planet.
+The planet is higher in the sky and fewer atmospheric effects affect the view of the planet.
 Mercury can be viewed as close as 4° to the Sun near superior conjunction when it is almost at its brightest.

 Mercury can, like several other planets and the brightest stars, be seen during a total solar eclipse.